-3.2 Response of temperature, O2, and pH to mean ENSO signal
+3.2 Response of temperature, O_2 , and pH to mean ENSO signal

-We illustrate the mean response of surface temperature, O_2 , and pH to ENSO in Fig. 6a-c.
-SST anomalies here are positive between the coast and $\sim 300\text{-}500 \text{ km}$ offshore, as well as offshore north of 40°N and south of 28°N , with anomalies of up to 2σ (Fig. 6a).
-Offshore between $\sim 28^\circ\text{N}$ and 40°N , in the region of the subtropical gyre, SST anomalies are negative around $1\text{-}2\sigma$, and reflect a typical observed El Niño signal.
+We illustrate the mean response of surface temperature, O_2 , and pH to ENSO in Fig. 6a-c, where we show standardized anomalies of these quantities, representing El Niño minus La Niña composites.
+Showing warm minus cold anomalies amplifies the ENSO signal, thus increasing its significance.
+This approach assumes linearity in the signal, i.e., that the influence of El Niño is -1 times the influence of La Niña.
+SST anomalies here are positive between the coast and \sim 300-500 km offshore, as well as offshore north of 40°N and south of 28°N, with anomalies of up to 2σ (Fig. 6a).
+Offshore between \sim 28°N and 40°N, in the region of the subtropical gyre, SST anomalies are negative around 1-2 σ , and reflect a typical observed El Niño signal.
 The surface O_2 anomalies largely reflect the SST signal, albeit with a reversed sign, as would be expected from a solubility-driven response.
-Close to the US West Coast, O_2 anomalies are lower than -2σ and become less negative further offshore.
-Positive O_2 anomalies of around $0.8\text{-}2\sigma$ are found offshore in the region of the subtropical gyre (Fig. 6b).
-The surface pH signal differs from the SST and O_2 signals, in that positive pH anomalies, with a maximum around 2σ , are limited to a very narrow band of $\sim 100 \text{ km}$ along the coast (Fig. 6c).
-Between 100 km and around 500 km offshore, El Niño minus La Niña pH anomalies are negative around -0.8σ , while further offshore in the region of the subtropical gyre, pH anomalies are predominantly positive again.
+Close to the US West Coast, O_2 anomalies are lower than -2 σ and become less negative further offshore.
+Positive O_2 anomalies of around 0.8-2 σ are found offshore in the region of the subtropical gyre (Fig. 6b).
+The surface pH signal differs from the SST and O_2 signals, in that positive pH anomalies, with a maximum around 2σ , are limited to a very narrow band of \sim 100 km along the coast (Fig. 6c).
+Between 100 km and around 500 km offshore, pH anomalies are negative around -0.8 σ , while further offshore in the region of the subtropical gyre, pH anomalies are largely positive again.